missshekhar/simplesnake/README.md

-# SimpleSnake - A Basic Python Snake Game
+# Simplesnake - A Basic Python Snake Game

-SimpleSnake is a simple Snake game implemented in Python using the Tkinter library.
+Simplesnake is a simple Snake game implemented in Python using the Tkinter library.

 ## Features
 - Control a snake to collect food and grow in size.